drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 values of each syllable‘s consonant.
-Those labels were used to train a set of phonological feature classifiers (one for each phonological feature in the system), and the performance of the system of classifiers was combined to create a confusion matrix summarizing the similarity of neural responses to the different consonants, as well as the degree to which the phonological features defined by the given system capture those patterns of similarity.
+Those labels were used to train a set of phonological feature classifiers (one for each phonological feature in the system), and the performance of the system of classifiers was combined to create a confusion matrix summarising the similarity of neural responses to the different consonants, as well as the degree to which the phonological features defined by the given system capture those patterns of similarity.